 Adapted from Watanabe et al. Ann Pharmacother.
 2018 Sep;52(9):829–837

 A solution to medication mismanagement would help fix a more than $500 billion-dollar problem and enable millions of people to live their healthiest lives.
 According to the Journal of the American Geriatrics Society, hospital utilization would decrease, impacting health outcomes and cost of care.
-However, current medication management processes are difficult to deliver at scale as a result of the sheer workforce volume needed to sift through patient data, stratify patient risk, and reach out personally to counsel each individual about their medication.
+However, current medication management processes are difficult to deliver at scale as a result of the sheer workforce volume needed to sift through patient data, stratify patient risk, and reach out personally to counsel each individual about their use of medication.

 At Arine, we believe medication mismanagement is solvable.
 We are on a mission to ensure that millions of Americans receive the safest, most effective, and most appropriate treatment for their unique and evolving healthcare needs.
-We recently raised $11 million in our Series A round, and we’re putting our funding to use accelerating our AI-driven platform that personalizes medication management and delivers outcomes at scale.
+We recently raised $11 million in our Series A round, and we’re putting our funding to use accelerating our AI-driven medication optimization platform that personalizes medication management and delivers outcomes at scale.
 Here’s how we do it:

 Medication Optimization Through Whole Person Care

-Comprehensive medication management that doesn’t consider the whole person can hardly be called comprehensive.
+Comprehensive medication management (CMM) that doesn’t consider the whole person can hardly be called comprehensive.
 Many medication management processes focus only on disparate parts of a person’s care such as the medications they take, polychronic conditions, and the other aspects of a person’s circumstances and environment that impact their health.
-Without a full picture, care teams can’t deliver care that will impact the individual’s health and improve outcomes and cost for a population overall.
+Without a full picture, care teams can’t deliver care that will impact the individual’s health and improve patient outcomes and cost for a population overall.